Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 - the aggregated project cannot be another Program.
 - the user who wants to aggregate a project must be Project Administrator of it.
-- the aggregated project doesn't have Agile Dashboard usage.
+- the aggregated project doesn't have :ref:`backlog` usage.
 It's actually possible to aggregate it but it won't do anything useful.

-A Program project cannot activate the "Scrum" part of Agile Dashboard.
-Similarly, a project that is using Scrum cannot activate Program service.
+A Program project cannot activate the :ref:`backlog` service.
+Similarly, a project that is using :ref:`backlog` cannot activate Program service.

 Aggregated Projects
 ###################

 A project can be aggregated to any number of Program (except Programs that cannot be aggregated at all).
-In practice it only make sense to aggregate project that make usage of "Scrum" part of Agile Dashboard.
+In practice it only make sense to aggregate project that make usage of :ref:`backlog`.

 Each aggregated project is independent from the Program(s) it is aggregated with.
 That means that teams can customise their workspace as much as they want as long as they keep the synchronizations elements details in the sections hereafter.